 This is an extremely intelligent and lively breed of cat who remains this way well into adulthood.
 Because of this, they are easy to train to do tricks or walk on a leash.
 They are extremely curious, active and playful.
 They are a talkative breed of cat and it is said that they have a “melodious chant” which they use when they are happy.

-They get along with children and other pets and make a great family pet.
+The Japanese Bobtail gets along with children and other pets and make a great family pet.